yrming/vscode-starters/README.md

 </p>

 <p align="center">
-Create a project quickly and easily in VSCode
+Kickstart your project with a Starter Template in VSCode
 </p>

 ## Why